ILYMUN/gatsby-website/content/pages/committees.md

 ### Action Assembly - AA

-* TNCs in Globalisation
+* Transnational Corporations in a Globalized World
-* TNCs in Sovereignty
+* Sovereignty and Transnational Corporations

 </div>